 - Not fixed – 75

-Fixing the vulnerabilities
+Fixing the security vulnerabilities

 The non-fixed issues were mostly low-risk, and the accepted findings were left unfixed after a well-informed management decision.